phantasm66/mtarep/README.md

 ***redis_server:***

    The DNS resolvable hostname of your redis server.
 Your redis server will be accessed over the default port of 6379 and the primary 'db0' database.
-Currently non standard ports and redis databases are not supported.
+Currently non standard ports and multiple redis databases are not supported.

 ***snds_key:***